-FLEXIBASE is a scientific research project which has been supported in part by the “Research Cooperability“ Program of the Croatian Science Foundation funded by the European Union from the European Social Fund under the Operational Programme Efficient Human Resources 2014-2020.
+FLEXIBASE is a research project supported by the “Research Cooperability“ Program of the Croatian Science Foundation funded by the European Union from the European Social Fund under the Operational Programme Efficient Human Resources 2014-2020.

 Project leader: assoc. prof. Hrvoje Pandžić

 Project co-leader: Damir Novosel, PhD

 Integration of fast DC chargers for electric vehicles, battery energy storage, photovoltaics and DC loads results in microgrids with a large share of AC/DC power converters.
 The project focuses on control and protection algorithms in such microgrids, as well as on their interaction with the distribution system and market participants with the goal of monetizing the flexibility and controllability of the converter-based microgrids.